zydy82/zydy82/README.md

 ## Hi there 👋

 🚀 About Me
+<h1 align="center">Hi 👋, I'm Zaidi bin Ahmad</h1>
 I’m a part-time Bachelor of Computer Science (Software Engineering) student at Universiti Teknologi Malaysia (UTM), passionate about crafting efficient and innovative software solutions.
 Balancing studies and projects, I thrive on problem-solving and learning new technologies.

-<h1 align="center">Hi 👋, I'm Zaidi bin Ahmad</h1>
-<h3 align="center">A passionate frontend developer from Malaysia</h3>

 - 📫 How to reach me **zaidifx@gmail.com**